 - Deterministic checks are unit tests for agents.
 Write them as you build, not after.

-- Three-layer eval stack: what you evaluate (the agent), how you grade (deterministic checks, then LLM-as-a-Judge, then humans), and what grounds it all (datasets).
+- Three-layer eval stack: what you evaluate (the agent), how you grade (deterministic checks, LLM-as-a-Judge, humans), and what grounds it all (datasets).

-- Error analysis is the development methodology.
-Not testing.
+- Use Error Analysis as the development methodology.
+The core development loop.
 The agent, judge, and datasets co-evolve through the same loop.

 - Start with 20-50 cases focused on known failures.
 Use binary pass/fail over Likert scales.
 Never stop reading traces.